 Sharad Raj

-Full Stack Developer driven by a deep fascination for transformers and their applications in the field of NLP & Computer Vision.
+AI Engineer driven by a deep fascination for transformers and their applications in the field of NLP & Computer Vision.

 Be on the safe side with assert :mask: